caml-pkcs11/caml-crush/doc/INDEX.md

 use of *autoconf* and a *configure* script.

-Users compiling Caml Crush should read the [pre-build checklist](PRE-BUILD.md) in order to get a better grasp the various parameters available.
+Users compiling Caml Crush should read the [pre-build checklist](PRE-BUILD.md) in order to get a better grasp of the various parameters available.

 We use autoconf to configure some of the compile time options.